xyzluo/open-webui/README.md

   ```

   - **To run Open WebUI with Nvidia GPU support**, use this command:
+- After installation, you can access Open WebUI at [http://localhost:3000](http://localhost:3000).

+- see above steps in run.sh

+#### Using Ollama on a Different Server

+- To connect to Ollama on another server, change the `OLLAMA_API_BASE_URL` to the server's URL:

   ```bash
   docker run -d -p 3000:8080 --gpus all --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:cuda